Skip to main content

 • you take more than your prescribed dose of quetiapine and you have a seizure or fit

-Take the quetiapine packet or leaflet inside it, plus any remaining medicine, with you.
+Bring the quetiapine packet or leaflet inside it, any remaining medicine, and any other medicines you take.

 Stopping quetiapine